 void load(Reader) and

 void save(Writer) methods.
 Those methods use the standard literal representation of Cell data, which is rather verbose: the ~140 MB of CSV files used as input increase in size to ~400 MB when saved in the standard Cell format.
-The updated version of the dataset, which is smaller, results in a file size of ~170 MB.
+The tests have also been performed on smaller version of the dataset, which results in a file size of ~170 MB.

 11s on first run, which goes down to around

 6.5s once the JVM warms up on the machine used these tests.
 In order to get those results though, it's necessary to manually increase (with the